romanmandryk/passkey-demo/README.md

 ## Features

 - User registration with passkeys
-- User login with passkeys
+- User login with passkeys (with or without username)
 - User logout
 - Display of currently logged-in user
+- Modern, user-friendly interface with explanations of the passkey process

 ## Prerequisites